-A.5.1 From the initial position, once 10 moves have been completed by each player,

-A.5.1.1 No change can be made to the clock setting, unless the schedule of the event would be adversely affected.

-A.5.1.2 No claim can be made regarding incorrect setup or orientation of the chessboard.
+- A.5 Otherwise the following apply: - A.5.1 From the initial position, once 10 moves have been completed by each player, A.5.1.1 No change can be made to the clock setting, unless the schedule of the event would be adversely affected - A.5.1.2 No claim can be made regarding incorrect set-up or orientation of the chessboard.
 In case of incorrect king placement, castling is not allowed.
-In case of incorrect rook placement, castling with this rook is not allowed.

-A.5.2 If the arbiter observes an action taken under Article 7.5.1, 7.5.2, 7.5.3 or 7.5.4, he/she shall act according to Article 7.5.5, provided the opponent has not made his/her next move.
+In case of incorrect rook placement, castling with this rook is not allowed. - A.5.2 If the arbiter observes an action taken under Article 7.5.1, 7.5.2, 7.5.3 or 7.5.4, he/she shall act according to Article 7.5.5, provided the opponent has not made his/her next move.
 If the arbiter does not intervene, the opponent is entitled to claim, provided the opponent has not made his/her next move.
 If the opponent does not claim and the arbiter does not intervene, the illegal move shall stand and the game shall continue.
-Once the opponent has made his/her next move, an illegal move cannot be corrected unless this is agreed by the players without intervention of drawn if the position is such that the claimant cannot checkmate the player's king by any possible series of legal moves.
+Once the opponent has made his/her next move, an illegal move cannot be corrected unless this is agreed by the players without intervention of the arbiter.